The Go Green Expo in Atlanta was chock full of interesting green products, services and solutions for home, lifestyle, and then some.

 - Saves trees.
 The primer bonds with the substrate forming a permanent seal from water.
 That means you won’t need to replace any rotten boards on your home for a long period of time.

-I wrote an article about another brand of ceramic paint called Insuladd a couple of years ago.
-Similar product with outstanding characteristics claimed by the maker.
+- I wrote an article about another brand of ceramic paint called Insuladd.
+It’s a similar product with outstanding characteristics claimed by the maker.

-HY-TECH is another company that sells ceramic paint and additive with reasons why their brand is the real deal.
+- HY-TECH is another company that sells ceramic paint and additives with reasons why their brand is the real deal.